 Once the clone operation is complete you can close your git client.

 Now, we go back nearer the top of the Emscripten guide and perform the actual installation of the Emscripten SDK.

-Android developers: One thing to note is the red arrow line in the screenshot shows that the Emscripten SDK will modify your JAVA_HOME variable by default.
-Your Android setup may need you to change this back to some other path once the Emscripten SDK install is complete.
+Android developers: One thing to note is that your cmd shows that the Emscripten SDK will modify your JAVA_HOME variable by default.
+We have not seen any issues, but your Android setup may need you to change this back to some other path once the Emscripten SDK install is complete.